webdevjeffus/css-for-sinatra/README.md

 ```

 #### Fonts
-In the Fonts section, we'll be using two fonts&mdash;one display font and one body font&mdash;and we have only need two rules to assign them throughout the app.
-The first, declared for the **\<html>** element, assigns our body font (Open Sans, in this case) as the default font for the site.
+In the Fonts section, we'll be specifying two fonts&mdash;one display font and one body font&mdash;and we have only need two rules to assign them throughout the app.
+The first rule, declared for the **\<html>** element, assigns our body font (Open Sans, in this case) as the default font for the site.
 The only elements that will use the display font we've chosen (Bangers, for this app) are the larger heading elements: **\<h1>** down through **\<h4>**.
-Chances are we won't even need any headings smaller than **\<h4>**, and if we do, we'll just style them as bold-face Open Sans.
+Chances are we won't even need any headings smaller than **\<h4>**, and if we do, we'll just leave them as bold-face Open Sans.

 We'll be using Google Fonts to serve our chosen fonts; we set that up in the **\<head>** element, which I'll cover below.